computationalgeography/paper_agent_based_exposure_assessment/README.md

 A few steps are required to run the case study.

  1. You will need a working Python environment, we recommend to install Miniforge.
-Follow their instructions given ati e.g.:
+Follow their instructions given at e.g.:

     [https://conda-forge.org/download/](https://conda-forge.org/download/)